-In the exam, candidates may be asked to assess a situation using one of these models.
+In the exam, candidates may be asked to assess or evaluate a situation such as one of the above scenarios in order to evaluate and may decide to use one of these models as an effective way of justifying their decision.
 Although some marks will be available for remembering the questions in the model used, the majority of marks will be assigned for its application.
 If the situation is relatively complex, exam answers should reflect that complexity, showing, for example, the arguments for and against a given question in the model and also showing this in the final decision.
 In most situations, the models can be used as a basis for identifying the factors that need to be addressed.
 In only the most clear-cut cases, or when the case provides a minimum of information, will the decision be straightforward.

 In summary, these two models can be used to ensure that ethical considerations are included when making important leadership type decisions.